 I’ve heard a lot of people ask that – from online forums, FB groups or even my friends who will be getting married like me.
-Of course I’d definitely say yes.
-It’s based from my personal opinion as someone who had previous experience working with events.
-Some would think it’s a waste of money since it will become an added expense in the wedding budget list.
+Of course, I’d definitely say yes.
+It’s based on my personal opinion as someone who had previous experience working with events.
+Some would think it’s a waste of money since it will become an added expense to the wedding budget list.
 But look at it this way – Do you want to have a stress-free wedding?
 Would you need a pro to handle all the necessary things on your wedding day?
 Were you only interested to hire a wedding coordinator because they have been trending in a lot of online wedding groups or the people that you know who got married before you had theirs too?
 Or you and your fiancé simply want to make sure that both of you will be at least worry-free on your wedding day?

 Wedding Coordinators or Planners (for full service) are paid because of their expertise.
 They are composed of around 5 or more people who would make sure that your wedding day would go smoothly as planned.
-Yes, unexpected problems would occur but with their expertise they will definitely make sure that everything will be under control.
+Yes, unexpected problems would occur but with their expertise, they will definitely make sure that everything will be under control.

 One friend told me, “I have my relatives and close friends who volunteered to do the job.
 Why would I still need to hire one?”
 Good question, I must say.
 But look at this angle.
 On your wedding day itself, would you really give your full trust to your volunteered relatives and close friends to act as a team to make sure everything is okay like —

 - Will they make sure to RSVP all your guests and contact all your suppliers weeks/days before your wedding to plan out what will possibly happen on the event itself?

 - Will they make sure to remind you and your fiance regarding the wedding checklist, timeline and program for the event?

 - Will they wake up earlier than you and your groom to make sure that all your wedding suppliers have arrived and is taken cared of?